You know what’s going on. Ermilia. Writing. Fiction. PICTURES.

 “Still doesn’t tell me why we’re here.”

 Lewis blinked and focused on the table, wide eyed, shaking the green after image from his vision.
-He rubbed his eyes and starting sipping at his own coffee again.
+He rubbed his eyes and resumed sipping at his own coffee.
 He was second guessing himself.
 The incident at the library was bad enough.
 He probably shouldn’t have gone so far.
 And he definitely shouldn’t have started talking to her about the old days.
 What was so different here?

 “You said you wanted to know why.”